-CFDs are leveraged products.
-CFD trading may not be suitable for everyone and can result in losses that exceed your initial deposit, so please ensure that you fully understand the risks involved.
+Spread bets and CFDs are leveraged products.
+Spread betting and CFD trading may not be suitable for everyone and can result in losses that exceed your deposits, so please ensure that you fully understand the risks involved.

 Please note that although the material contained within our introduction programme is updated regularly to ensure accuracy, the information given is subject to change, often without notice, and therefore may not reflect our most current offering.
 Our examples are for illustrative purposes only and do not reflect events in the markets.
 The information is for guidance only and we accept no liability for its accuracy or otherwise.